aws-samples/sample-developer-environment/README.md

 | `/var/lib/cloud/scripts/per-boot/setup.sh` | Setup script location (runs on every boot) |
 | `/var/log/devbox-setup.log` | Log file for setup script output |

-## Kiro CLI Setup
+## Kiro Setup

-> **Note:** Kiro IDE with NICE DCV (`EnableKiroIDE=true`) **requires a GPU instance** (g4dn, g5, or g6 family).
-Recommended: g4dn.xlarge for cost-effective desktop performance.
+### Prerequisites

 1. [Enable IAM Identity Center](https://docs.aws.amazon.com/singlesignon/latest/userguide/confirm-identity-source.html) if you haven't already
 2. [Create an IAM Identity Center user](https://docs.aws.amazon.com/singlesignon/latest/userguide/addusers.html) if needed
 3. Follow the [Subscribing your team to Kiro](https://kiro.dev/docs/enterprise/subscribe/) guide

+### Kiro CLI

+From the code-server terminal:

-4. Run `kiro-cli login --use-device-flow` and follow prompts for headless authentication
+1. Run `kiro-cli login --use-device-flow` and follow prompts for headless authentication

     ![Kiro Setup](img/qsetup.png)

-5. Navigate to workspace: `cd /home/ec2-user/workspace/my-workspace`
+2. Navigate to workspace: `cd /home/ec2-user/workspace/my-workspace`
-6. (optional) Set the default agent: `kiro-cli settings chat.defaultAgent platform-engineer`
+3. (optional) Set the default agent: `kiro-cli settings chat.defaultAgent platform-engineer`
-7. Start with `kiro-cli` or `kiro-cli --agent platform-engineer`
+4. Start with `kiro-cli` or `kiro-cli --agent platform-engineer`
-8. Use `/model` to select AI model, `/tools` to see available MCP tools
+5. Use `/model` to select AI model, `/tools` to see available MCP tools
-7. Browse [AWS Labs MCP](https://github.com/awslabs/mcp) for additional MCP servers
+6. Browse [AWS Labs MCP](https://github.com/awslabs/mcp) for additional MCP servers
-8. Create additional agents by adding new files to `.kiro/agents/`
+7. Create additional agents by adding new files to `.kiro/agents/`
-9. Use Kiro CLI to accelerate your development 🚀
+8. Use Kiro CLI to accelerate your development 🚀

 ### Kiro IDE (Desktop Application)

-When using Kiro IDE through NICE DCV:
-1. Access the desktop at the CloudFront URL + `/dcv` (e.g., `https://your-cloudfront-url.cloudfront.net/dcv`)
+When `EnableKiroIDE=true`, access the full desktop environment through DCV using either a web browser or Amazon DCV Client:

+### Browser Access
+1. Get the DCV connection URL from CloudFormation stack outputs (DCVWebUrl)
-2. Login with username `ec2-user` and password from Secrets Manager
+2. Login with username and password from Secrets Manager
-3. Double-click the "Kiro IDE" icon on the desktop, or run `/opt/kiro-ide/kiro` from terminal
+3. Launch Kiro IDE from the applications menu or run `kiro-ide` in terminal
-4. For authentication, Firefox will automatically open for IAM Identity Center login
+4. Firefox opens automatically for IAM Identity Center authentication if required

+### Amazon DCV Client
+For better performance and additional features, use the Amazon DCV Client:

+1. [Download Amazon DCV Client](https://download.nice-dcv.com/) for your operating system
+2. Get the DCV connection URL from CloudFormation stack outputs (DCVWebUrl)
+3. Open the DCV Client and connect using the URL
+4. Login with username and password from Secrets Manager
-5. Alternatively, run `kiro-ide` from any terminal (symlink created automatically)
+5. Launch Kiro IDE from the applications menu or run `kiro-ide` in terminal

-**Troubleshooting Kiro IDE Authentication:**
-- If browser doesn't open automatically, ensure you're logged into the GNOME desktop session
-- The setup script installs `xdg-utils` and configures Firefox as the default browser
-- You can also authenticate via Kiro CLI first: `kiro-cli login --use-device-flow`, then launch Kiro IDE
+6. Firefox opens automatically for IAM Identity Center authentication if required

 ## AWS IAM Roles